 TL;DR – what do you need to build SaaS products in a software dev company?

-Large development capacity and no outstanding priorities– don’t confuse with large number of developers!
+Large development capacity and no outstanding priorities– don’t confuse it with a large number of developers!
 Make sure your team is working on a comfortable number of projects.
 You can only have one priority at a time.
 If your service business still needs improvement, your priority is to make it sustainable.
-Otherwise nothing will get done well
+Otherwise, nothing will get done well

 Brush up on business (SaaS marketing and sales) – it’s impossible to learn everything, but you need the basics.
 Start by reading “Crossing the Chasm” and you’ll already know more about selling software than most of your competitors.
 You can then move on to other books that interest you from this list on Quora